systemjs/systemjs/docs/hooks.md

 #### instantiate(url, parentUrl) -> Promise

 This function downloads and executes the code for a module.
-The promise must resolve with a "register" array, as described in the `getRegister` hook documentation.
+The promise must resolve with a "register" array, as described in the `getRegister` documentation.

 The default system.js implementation is to append a script tag that downloads and executes the module's code, subsequently resolving the promise with the most recent register: `resolve(System.getRegister())`.
 [Example](https://github.com/systemjs/systemjs/blob/master/src/features/script-load.js).